Olypmanel/nested/README.md

   )
 ```
 ### varible declaration and re-assigning ===> declare(), redeclare()
 __Declare__ defines or declare a variable.
 It takes two arguments.
-An identifier and a value literal respectively
+An identifier and a value literal respectively.

 It can not be used to change the value of an existing variable though it will throw a DeclarationError.
 Use __redecare()__ intead.

+Do not use __declare()__ inside a __while loop or function declaration__.
+Beacause it will run as trying to declare an already declared variable.

+Instead declare your variable outside a while loop or function.
+And use __parameters__ for functions or __redeclare()__ for both while loop and function declaration.

 ```js
 do (
 	declare(arr, array(1,2,3,4,5)),